Escape over a saddle by coloured noise: theory and numerics: Introduction

 Based on deterministic and probabilistic approaches, this paper introduces a novel method for analysing transitions from a stable equilibrium (for example a well in a potential landscape) to a saddle point.
 Our approach offers several key advantages: (i) it accommodates infinite transition time both analytically and computationally; (ii) it allows for degenerate noise (i.e.~that does not act in all directions in the phase space); and (iii) it allows the external perturbation to be coloured noise rather than white noise.
-Taken together, these three points result in an approach that is capable of handling physically relevant situations that are out of reach for existing methods.
-In safety and reliability engineering, one is generally interested in the rate of occurrence of very unlikely transitions, which can be computed by estimating the barrier height to cross in the infinite time limit.
-Existing methods to compute barrier heights on an infinite time horizon e.g.~\citet{longtermLDP,VE_leastaction} rely on the invertibility of the noise covariance matrix, and thus do not apply to the degenerate (in particular coloured) noise case.
+Taken together, these three points result in an approach that is capable of handling physically relevant situations that are out of reach for previous methods.
+In safety and reliability engineering, one is generally interested in the rate of occurrence of very unlikely transitions, which can be computed by estimating the barrier height to cross in the infinite-time limit.
+Crucially, these infinite-time trajectories are not merely theoretical constructs.
+They are essential for practical estimation of mean first passage times and transition rates per unit time.
+For instance in the ship model, these metrics capture the dominant exponential contribution to the capsize rate, providing a rigorous basis for long-term safety assessment.
+Existing methods to compute barrier heights on an infinite time-horizon e.g.~\citet{longtermLDP,VE_leastaction}, rely on the invertibility of the noise covariance matrix, and thus do not apply to the degenerate noise case.
 These issues and the solutions provided by the Hamiltonian Optimal Control method are discussed in detail in Section \ref{HOC}. \\

 The paper contributes to the goal of \citet{bujorianu2021stochasticframeworkship}, namely to integrate approaches from stochastic analysis and from non-autonomous dynamical systems theory to the question of ship capsize.
 It can be viewed as the stochastic companion to \citet{McSweeney}, which presents a development of the non-autonomous dynamical systems approach.\\